 The Finalist is chosen based on concept, execution, and creativity of each entered game by a solo or student group.

 Eligibility requirement: Game must be created by student(s) who were enrolled at a secondary or tertiary institution during the majority of development.

 The Finalist is chosen based on overall excellence in concept, execution, innovation, creativity, and enjoyability.

 Tactile Taste, Decorative Piece, Composed Segment, Diverse Delight, Perfect Recipe, Poetic Serving, and Slice of Heaven eligibility requirement: A person who identifies as a New Zealander has contributed significantly to your submission.

-This site has a great checklist to assess intentions and understand the cultural integrity of work.
+This site has a great checklist (Cultural Integrity Scorecard) to assess intentions and understand the cultural integrity of work.
 IDIA can also be contacted via their site if you have questions or looking for more information on consultancy.

 This site is a straightforward reference for inclusive game design.
 Best to start early but a great list to check at every stage of development so that your game can include everyone in the experience!

 “Our focus is to connect disabled developers in ANZ with resources, opportunities, conversations – and each other.”